miguelperosanz/Finance_NLP/README.md

 # Natural Language Processing and sentiment analysis applied to finances

-This newborn project uses a Machine Learning model based in Natural Language Processing for helping the people to invest in the stock and crypto market.
+This project uses a Machine Learning model based in Natural Language Processing for helping the people to invest in the stock and crypto market.

 The user will type the word with the name of the asset ((variable "word", examples: 'Bitcoin', 'Ethereum', 'Google', 'Apple'...).
 The script scrapes news connected with the given asset from the web "Newslookup.com".
 Afterwards, the model "distilbert-base-uncased-finetuned-sst-2-english" is applied in order to get the sentiment of the scraped news.
 You can find more info about this Natural language processing machine learning model here: